Assessing Your Financial and Insurance Needs

 Our financial coordinators and social workers will stay in close contact with you and your insurance company throughout the transplant process.

-Navigating Patient Housing & Travel Expenses
+Navigating Patient Housing and Travel Expenses

 If you're traveling more than 35 miles for treatment, you and your family may be eligible to stay at the Bartch Transplant House, a private home right here on our Orlando campus that offers affordable housing for transplant and living donor patients and their families.
 Learn more